azz/haloapi.js/README.md

 ## How Do I Get Started?

-If you haven't aready grabbed a key, head to [developer.haloapi.com](https://developer.haloapi.com/), sign in, head to Products and grab a key.
-The documentation for the API itself is also availble there.
+If you haven't already grabbed a key, head to [developer.haloapi.com](https://developer.haloapi.com/), sign in, head to Products and grab a key.
+The documentation for the API itself is also available there.

 If you have any issues there are forums available [here](https://www.halowaypoint.com/en-us/forums/01b3ca58f06c4bd4ad074d8794d2cf86/topics), and a thread for this particular binding [here](https://www.halowaypoint.com/en-us/forums/01b3ca58f06c4bd4ad074d8794d2cf86/topics/binding-javascript-node-js-module/bc2b9b9a-cef3-4394-b56e-523eb68aa9e6/posts).